-Info about swallowing problems in elderly.
+Info about swallowing problems in the elderly.

-I recently read an article about a man who had a stroke, and afterwards suffered from problems swallowing.
-He had a tube called a “peg” put in his stomach so he could have an intake of liquid nutrition, instead of swallowing by mouth.
+I recently read an article about a man who had a stroke and suffered from swallowing problems.
+He had a tube called a “peg” put in his stomach to intake liquid nutrition instead of swallowing by mouth.

 One had dry mouth and swallowing problems after receiving chemotherapy for cancer.
 The other had swallowing problems as a side-effect of medications, Parkinson’s, and overall muscle weakness due to age.

 Swallowing difficulties can cause one to choke and aspirate food particles or liquids into the lungs.
-This is called aspiration pneumonia, and it is a serious condition which can be fatal.
+This is called aspiration pneumonia, a severe condition that can be fatal.

 It could be dysphagia, the medical term for difficulty in swallowing.
 You or your loved one should be seen by a doctor and be referred to a specialist for therapy which helps relieve and solve the problem.

 The electrodes cause the muscles to contract and help to strengthen the muscles to work correctly.
-The therapist will also direct the patient do some swallowing exercises to retrain the patient to effectively swallow.
+The therapist will also direct the patient to do some swallowing exercises to retrain the patient to effectively swallow.
 The therapy is painless.

-Some patients have been able to begin to eat a normal diet, instead of only soft food or thickened liquids.
+Some patients have been able to begin to eat a regular diet instead of only soft food or thickened liquids.
 Others have also been able to speak more audibly and converse at normal voice volumes after therapy.

 His goal in therapy was to be able to eat a chicken-fried steak again.
 And he accomplished his goal after VitalStim Therapy!
-Chicken-fried steak is truly motivating and worth working for!
+Chicken-fried steak is genuinely motivating and worth working for!